jasonkuhrt-archive/blog/logs/11-my-preferred-git-workflow/README.md

-# My preferred git workflow
+# My optimal workflow

 2018 Feb 19

-I have been using git and github since my first days playing around with code.
-I never knew a world without them.
-I heard tales of SVN, Google Code, SourceForge, and others, sometimes in unflattering terms.
-This lack of storied history, blood sweat and tears, meant that whatever lessons Git and Github were built upon was something I took for granted.
-But this new era was not free from its own forms of [rope to shoot yourself in the foot](https://openlibrary.org/books/OL798906M/Enough_rope_to_shoot_yourself_in_the_foot) with.
-In particular perhaps [Git](https://www.reddit.com/r/NoStupidQuestions/comments/5uytm9/why_is_git_so_hard_to_understand/) [was](https://stevebennett.me/2012/02/24/10-things-i-hate-about-git/) [not](https://news.ycombinator.com/item?id=4200492) [as](https://www.quora.com/Why-is-Git-so-popular-despite-it-being-more-complicated-and-harder-to-learn-compared-to-other-types-of-source-controls) [easy](http://merrigrove.blogspot.ca/2014/02/why-heck-is-git-so-hard-places-model-ok.html) as it could have been at times...
-And while [valient efforts](https://datasift.github.io/gitflow/IntroducingGitFlow.html) were made to rectify the situation its not clear to me if things improved or got worse.

-The following is my modest take on the field and how I prefer to work with Git and Github.
-I have no novel ideas to submit.
-Just observations and cherry-picks from awesome work done by others in the field.
-My curation aims for the maximum benefit-to-simplicity ratio.
+The following is my preferred take on software workflow topics as it relates to git, github, and changelogs.
+It surely is not a universal fit for all types of projects but in my experience would seem to cover the vast majority.
+That said I have no novel ideas to submit.
+Just cherry-picks from my observations of great work done by others in the field.
+My curatorial sensibilities bias toward the point of optimal benefit-to-simplicity ratio.

 ## The Flow